Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

 runAggregateAction agg action = runExcept (execStateT action agg)
 ```

 Let's look at this in action.
-First thing we can do is specialize the `AggregateAction` type.
+First thing we can do is specialize the `AggregateAction` type:

 ```haskell
 type RegistrationAction a